mz026/epub_reader/README.md

 # EpubReader

-TODO: Write a gem description
+EpubReader is a gem to parse epub file, including it's htmls and images

 ## Installation